Is The Cost Of Grad School Worth It

 1. Tuition & Fees

-“The average cost of a master’s degree in the U.S. is around $66,340, but costs can be much higher depending on the field of study.” — National Center for Education Statistics
+“The average total cost of a master’s degree in the U.S. is approximately $66,000, but expenses can exceed $100,000 for professional programs.” — National Center for Education Statistics (NCES)

 2. Additional Expenses

-“Students spend an average of $19,900 per year on living expenses, with significant variations by state and urban vs. rural settings.” — College Board
+“Graduate students spend an average of $20,000 per year on living expenses, though costs can vary significantly by region and housing choice.” — College Board

 3. Total Estimated Cost

-“Graduate school debt has been rising, with the average student loan balance for master’s degree holders exceeding $71,000.” — Federal Reserve
+“Graduate school debt continues to rise, with the average balance for master’s degree holders now exceeding $71,000, and professional degree borrowers often owing more than $150,000.” — Federal Reserve

 4. Weighing the Costs of Graduate School